-If you think you do not need to make a disclosure, you need to tell us why.
-To do this please fill in the enclosed certificate.

-Please send the notice of intention and/or completed certificate to either:
+If you think the company does not need to make a disclosure, you need to tell us why.
+Please send the completed certificate to (either):

-- offshorecompaniesnrcgtnf@hmrc.gov.uk - the address at the top of the letter
+- offshorecompaniescommnrlnf@hmrc.gov.uk - the address at the top of this letter

-You must do this by [date + 40 days], using reference [Caseflow reference].
+You must either start the disclosure process or tell us why you think the company does not need to make a disclosure by [date of letter + 40 days], using reference [Caseflow reference].